Qcent/note-taker/README.md

 This project requires Node.js and npm are installed on the target machine.
 Once the project files have been downloaded you must run `npm i` or `npm install`.
 This will install the Express.js library.

-In the `server.js` file you can alter line 3 to set a custom `PORT` to run the server on, or alternitively set the process environment variable `PORT` to the desired port number on your machine.
+In the `server.js` file you can alter line 3 to set a custom `PORT` to run the server on, or alternatively set the process environment variable `PORT` to the desired port number on your machine.
 ```
 const PORT = process.env.PORT || <YOUR PORT NUM>;
 ```